 In Germany, not only the numerically largest, but also the best quality collection of Islamic coins is located at the Eberhard Karls University of Tübingen.
-Based on a small old stock from the previous century, the then most important private collection in this field was acquired in 1988 with the help of the Volkswagen Foundation.
-Supported by private sponsors, over the next ten years the research centre succeeded in doubling its stock through targeted acquisition.
-With more than 80.000 coins today, including more than 3,000 in gold, which systematically reflect Islamic coin history, the FINT collection has a worldwide top-ranking position, comparable with the Hermitage in St. Petersburg and the American Numismatic Society's collection in New York.
-As a historical resource, it is well organized like an archive, but only a fraction of the data is published to date.
+Based on a small stock from the 19th century, the most important private collection in this field was acquired in 1988 with the help of the Volkswagen Foundation.
+Supported by private sponsors, over the next ten years the research centre succeeded in doubling its stock through targeted acquisitions.
+With more than 85.000 coins today, including more than 3,000 in gold, which systematically reflect Islamic history, the FINT collection has a worldwide top-ranking position, comparable with collections of the Hermitage in St. Petersburg and the American Numismatic Society in New York.
+As a historical resource, it is well organized like an archive, but only a fraction of the data has been published to date.

 News: At the end of 2020, over 3,500 Golden Horde coins from the Jim Farr collection were added to the FINT collection!

-News: Since 2023, the extensive estate of Dr. C. Pelling has been processed and integrated into the FINT collection.
+News: Since 2023, the coin collection of the late Dr. C. Pelling has been processed and integrated into the FINT holdings.